 Image credit: homespecially.com

 Rocks serve as steps in your walkway, creating space for grass to grow.
-The beautiful contrast adds an aesthetic value to your landscape design.
-Find out more about how grass combines with other materials at homespecially.com.
+I believe that the beautiful contrast adds aesthetic value (and curb appeal) to your walkway design, making it an amazing option among walkway ideas.

 Bright Grass Walkways

 A walkway in the middle of your garden beautifully connects several elements.
-Stones or rocks are extremely durable and will not mess with the overall landscape design.
-Check out more grass walkways ideas at trend4homy.com.
+I’ve found that stones or rocks are extremely durable and will not mess with the overall landscape design.

 Your Perfect Grass Canvas